 What is a Security Incident?

 A security incident is any intended or proven unauthorized use, exposure, manipulation, or destruction of data.
 This involves tampering with IT operations and violating rules, regulations, and guidelines.
-Security incidents include the following examples:
+Security incident types include the following examples:

 - Breach of the computer system